Firm News and Events

-L. Michael Brooks won summary judgment for an insurer against a collateral assignee bank claiming wrongful denial of life insurance benefits, in mid 2015.
+L. Michael Brooks won summary judgment for an insurer against a collateral assignee bank claiming wrongful denial of life insurance benefits.

 Events and Presentations

 Wells, Anderson & Race, LLC compiled a 50 State Compendium of Premises Liability Law for 2015.
-This is available to our clients.
+In 2016, a Compendium on Recording Laws was prepared.
+These are available to our clients.

-We are pleased to be taking part in the Pledge for Diversity Summer Clerkship Program for the third year.
+We are pleased to be a part of the Colorado Pledge to Diversity Summer Clerkship Program in which we have participated since 2014.

 In 2014, Larry McClung, and Ebru Craft, then Lafarge’s Director of Risk Management, spoke at the Risk Management Society “RIMS” Annual National Conference, the topic: Using the CEO Method: Communication, Education and Opportunity in Claim Handling and Litigation Defense.

-Wells, Anderson & Race, LLC attorneys will be presenting at the May 5, 2016, CLM Greater Denver Chapter Education Event.
-The program will examine the various types of claims made by Plaintiffs in personal injury and wrongful death cases and the various types of damages that may be claimed.
-The program will also focus on the role of damages experts in evaluating and responding to such claims.
+On May 5, 2016, Wells, Anderson & Race attorneys presented at the CLM Greater Denver Chapter Education Event.
+The program examined the various types of claims made by Plaintiffs in personal injury and wrongful death cases and the various types of damages that may be claimed.
+The program also focused on the role of damages experts in evaluating and responding to such claims.

 On December 2, 2015, Wells, Anderson & Race attorneys presented on ethical issues implicated in waiver of the attorney-client privilege and work product doctrine to the Denver chapter of the Association of Corporate Counsel.